NCCA/Lectures/ASE/OperatorOverload/slides.md

 ## template terminology
 - precise terminology is important, especially when discussing templates.
 - In the previous diagram we show the different names for the elements.
-- The most important distinction is between the template parameter used in the definition of the template and the template argument which is used in the specialisation of the template.
+- The most important distinction is between the template parameter used in the definition of the template and the template argument which is used in the specialization of the template.

 --